Raspberries and Kohlrabi

 Tip: If thawing the batter in the refrigerator overnight, you will want to cover the top of the pan with plastic wrap to prevent the top of the batter from drying out.

-Check this blog post out if you are wondering how to tell when banana bread is fully cooked.
+Check out this blog post to learn how to tell when banana bread is fully cooked.

 How to Store Banana Bread Once it Has Been Baked

 It is better to store banana bread at room temperature rather than in the refrigerator.
 The refrigerator is a very dry environment.
-When baked goods like brownies, cake, or this banana bread are refrigerated they dry out quickly.
+When baked goods like Condensed Milk Brownies, Fresh Apple Cake, or banana bread are refrigerated they dry out quickly.

 Wrapped in plastic wrap or placed in an airtight container it will keep for 4-5 days.
 Any longer, especially when temperatures are warmer, and it will start to have a fermented flavor.